prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/01-review-architecture-and-deploy-resources/assignment.md

 In this section we will:
 1) Review the cloud architecture
-2) Login to your cloud account consoles
+2) Login to your cloud account console's
 3) Deploy resources onto your cloud regions
 4) Create your Prosimo Admin user